 Students learning and well-being are best served when there is a strong partnership between teachers and parents.
-Whenever a parent has a concern about a particular class, s/he is strongly encouraged to call or e-mail the teacher directly.
+Whenever a parent has a concern about a particular class, they are strongly encouraged to call or email the teacher directly.
 If the concern persists, the parent may also contact the Department Chair and/or the Academic Dean.
-In addition to the ongoing communication with individual teachers, parents are also asked to attend the following:
+In addition to the ongoing communication with individual teachers, parents are also encouraged to attend the following: